 Is it possible that anything on the debian system can cause these “outliers”?
 Network, CPU, memory, disk usage?

-Stack trace of the cycle time violation indicates an issue inside the exos library.
+Stack trace of the cycle time violation indicates an issue inside the exos library is attached.

 Sadly, I heard that exos is discontinued and not even listed on br-automation.com anymore, so I don’t expect any support here.